jpswade/jpswade.github.io/_posts/2009-12-10-how-to-convert-an-image-to-greyscale-using-php.md

   - IMG_FILTER_GRAYSCALE
 ---
 <p class="lead">
-  I was trying to find a neat way to grey out some &#8220;powered by&#8221; logos for a website I&#8217;m developing.
+  I was trying to find a neat way to grey out some &#8220;powered by&#8221; logos for a website I'm developing.
 </p>

 I remembered reading about this very thing in [.net magazine](http://en.wikipedia.org/wiki/.net_%28magazine%29)/[august 2009 (i191,p100)](http://www.badassideas.com/downloads/net191swarren.pdf), which said: